istio/istio.io/content/docs/concepts/security/index.md

 ### Using other security mechanisms

-While we strongly recommend using Istio security, Istio is flexible enough to allow you to plug in your own authentication and authorization mechanisms via the Mixer component.
+While we strongly recommend using Istio security mechanisms, Istio is flexible enough to allow you to plug in your own authentication and authorization mechanisms via the Mixer component.
-You can find out how to use and configure plugins in [Mixer policies and telemetry](/docs/concepts/policies-and-telemetry/#adapters).
+To use and configure plugins in Mixer, visit our [policies and telemetry adapters docs](/docs/concepts/policies-and-telemetry/#adapters).

 ### Upcoming features

-- Identity/CA pluggability to support bring-your-own-CA and bring-your-own-identity.
+- Identity or CA pluggability to support bring-your-own-CA and bring-your-own-identity.
   For example, Vault integration, Active Directory integration.

-- Perimeter security policies for Ingress/Egress proxy.
+- Perimeter security policies for Ingress and Egress proxies.

 - Advanced auditing to meet various compliance requirements.

-- Secure developer/operator access from CORP to production services.
+- Secure developer and operator access from CORP to production services.

 - Binary authorization integration to ensure the service is running with the trusted binary.

 ## Istio identity

 Identity is a fundamental concept of any security infrastructure.
-At the beginning of a service-to-service communication, the two parties need to exchange credentials consisting of their identity information, for mutual authentication purposes.
+At the beginning of a service-to-service communication, the two parties must exchange credentials with their identity information for mutual authentication purposes.
 On the client side, the server's identity is checked against the [secure naming](/docs/concepts/security/#secure-naming) information to see if it is an authorized runner of the service.
 On the server side, the server can determine what information the client can access based on the